RobertMachamud/coepmobiles_china/README.md

 ## Acknowledgements
-  - Samuel Maxted for his amazing work!
+  - Samuel Maxted for his amazing work! :trophy:

 ## Note
-  - There is no '<- return back to the landing page' button on the product site any more (didn't look good).
+  - There is no 'return back to the landing page' button on the product site any more (didn't look good).